imicjs/.github/profile/README.md

 Established in 2021 and officially approved for construction in June 2024, IMIC is a provincial-level research platform at Nanjing University of Information Science and Technology (NUIST), led by Professor Xu Jun.
 The laboratory is jointly built by:

 - Nanjing University of Information Science and Technology (host institution)
-- Zhongda Hospital affiliated with Southeast University
+- Zhongda Hospital affiliated with Southeast University  (Partners)
-- Nanjing Drum Tower Hospital affiliated with Nanjing University
+- Nanjing Drum Tower Hospital affiliated with Nanjing University (Partners)
-- Jiangsu Provincial People's Hospital affiliated with Nanjing Medical University
+- Jiangsu Provincial People's Hospital affiliated with Nanjing Medical University (Partners)

 ## **Mission and Vision**